-It is the responsibility of the non-Federal sponsor to complete the Section 408 alteration request and receive USACE approval prior to making physical changes to the levee.
+It is the non-Federal sponsor's responsibility to complete the Section 408 alteration request and receive USACE approval prior to making physical changes to the levee.
 Discussions and scoping for this model initiated in 2014 as multiple drainage and levee districts were evaluating the feasibility of altering their levee systems which would require USACE approval through the 33 USC 408 (Section 408 program).
-USACE guidance was in development that describes the process and risk assessments needed to comply with EC 1165-2-220 (Reference 13).
-As a result of the Section 408 process and guidance, discussions with state, Federal and NGO stakeholders was initiated that would ultimately align the support to develop the scope of work for the UMR FRM hydraulic model that could serve as the starting point for follow-on studies and Section 408 alteration requests by Drainage and Levee Districts.
+USACE guidance was in development that describes the process and risk assessments needed to comply with EC 1165-2-220 (Reference 11).
+As a result of the Section 408 process and guidance, discussions with state, Federal, and NGO stakeholders were initiated that would ultimately align the support to develop the scope of work for the UMR FRM hydraulic model that could serve as the starting point for follow-on studies and Section 408 alteration requests by drainage and levee districts.

-The calibrated existing conditions model was developed using the best available NLD data and uses one set of parameters that are representative of four flood events (2001, 2008, 2014, and 2019).
+The calibrated existing conditions model was developed using the best available NLD data and uses one set of parameters that are representative of four flood events (2013, Spring 2015, Winter 2015, and 2019).
 The goal of this tool is to provide a common model using the best available data and software that can reasonably recreate a range of events that have occurred or may occur in the future to assess system performance and flood risk management strategies.

 The use of the NLD data in this model does not alter the congressionally authorized elevation for individual levee systems or constitute retroactive USACE approval of the altered levee by bypassing the formal Section 408 process.
 The existing levee condition represents the sum of all activities (flood fighting, repairs, dredge material placement, approved and unapproved alterations) that have occurred over time.
-Model simulations and water surface profiles were developed for four flood events (2001, 2008, 2014, and 2019).
+Model simulations and water surface profiles were developed for four flood events (2013, Spring 2015, Winter 2015, and 2019).

-This existing conditions hydraulic model is a tool to more accurately evaluate and communicate impacts as a result of changes to the system that have occurred or will be proposed in future Section 408 alteration requests.
+This existing condition hydraulic model is a tool to more accurately evaluate and communicate impacts as a result of changes to the system that have occurred or will be proposed in future Section 408 alteration requests.
 The hydraulic model will improve flood preparation and response, real time river forecasting and real time inundation mapping.
 The need and applications for a UMR FRM hydraulic model is strongly supported by neighboring states, local communities, and NGOs.